-Both Belgian Malinois and German shepherds are popular family pets, but the German shepherd is the much more commonly kept of the two breeds.
-According to the AKC, the German shepherd is the second most popular breed, while the Belgian Malinois is the 47th most popular breed.
+Both Belgian Malinois and German Shepherds are popular family pets, but the German Shepherd is the much more commonly kept of the two breeds.
+According to the American Kennel Club, the German Shepherd is the second most popular breed, while the Belgian Malinois is the 47th most popular breed.

 Because of their eventual size, it is important to expose both breeds to plenty of people and pets when they are young, and basic obedience training is imperative.
 This will help prevent the dogs from becoming nervous or aggressive when they encounter others during walks or family outings.

-Although both breeds make great family pets, the German shepherd is a better choice for novice owners.
+Although both breeds make great family pets, the German Shepherd is a better dog breed for novice owners.
 The drive and intensity level Belgian Malinois exhibit can make them challenging for those who’ve never owned a dog before.
 It can also be difficult for new owners to accommodate the sensitivity of the Malinois and provide enough stimulation to keep them happy.

 Neither of these breeds is a good choice for families who spend a lot of time away from the house, as they’ll want to accompany you on most of your trips away from home.
 You’ll want to supervise both breeds with young children, as even the sweetest examples of either breed can inadvertently knock over or injure kids.

-Both breeds will prefer to live with big families than with single adults, but this doesn’t mean they can’t excel in such contexts.
-It is just important to ensure that they receive plenty of exercise and attention to keep their minds occupied.
-Bored shepherds or Malinois are often destructive pets.
+Both dog breeds will prefer to live with big families than with single adults, but this doesn’t mean they can’t excel in such contexts.
+It is just important to ensure that they receive plenty of exercise and mental stimulation to keep their minds occupied.
+Bored Shepherds or Malinois are often destructive pets.

-You’ll need to plan for two or three long walks each day for either of these breeds, but this is especially important for Belgian Malinois.
+You’ll need to plan for two or three long daily walks for either of these breeds, but this is especially important for Belgian Malinois.
 In fact, you may find it necessary to engage in vigorous play for about 30 minutes a day to keep your Malinois happy and satisfied.

-Do you have a Belgian Malinois or a German shepherd?
-Where do you stand on the Belgian Malinois Vs German shepherd debate?
+Do you have a Belgian Malinois or a German Shepherd?
+Where do you stand on the Malinois Vs GSD debate?

 Have you been happy with your choice?
 We’d love to hear your thoughts about these two breeds.

-Let us know about your experiences and your stance on the Belgian Malinois Vs German shepherd debate in the comments below.
+Let us know about your experiences with the Belgian Malinois and German Shepherd in the comments below.